 Some skin care experts claim that walnut shell powder is too harsh of an exfoliant to use on the face, but it does make an excellent ingredient for use in polishes intended for use on the body.
 The exfoliating ingredient is able to slough off dead skin cells and increase cell turnover while leaving your skin feeling clean and smooth.

-This walnut shell powder from Carribean Natural is one of the indexed walnut shell powder ingredients available through Chemberry.
+This walnut shell powder from Carribean Natural is one of the indexed walnut shell powder ingredients available through Covalo.
 The finely ground shell powder makes a great addition to body care products and can help give a vibrant, smooth glow to the skin.

 Vanilla Milk Toner